 The State Farm adjuster certification is something that many independent adjusters want to obtain.
 If you’ve been looking into how to become an insurance adjuster, or you’re in the process of becoming an independent adjuster, you’ve probably been told you should try to get it.

 And it’s true.
 As the largest insurance company in the US, State Farm insures the most vehicles and homes in the country.
 The ability to process those claims will open up many opportunities in your career.

-So if you’re ready to get started, you’re in the right place.
+So if you’re ready to get started as a property adjuster, you’re in the right place.